 Many of us look forward to the beauty of the holiday season, which heightens our joy and excitement.
-However, it can impact positive emotions if we aren't excited.
+However, the season can negatively impact positive emotions if we are anxious and lack enthusiasm.

 If you want to get the most out of the holiday season, you may consider learning to control your emotions by observing their effect on you and others.

-If we can stay focused on the positive aspects of the holiday season, it makes a difference in our outlook.
+It makes a difference in our outlook if we stay focused on the positive aspects of the holiday season.
 Emotion is powerful and can quickly influence our mood and those around us.
 It's essential to manage them, especially during the holidays, which can be stressful for many.

 Prepare For Holiday Emotions In A Positive Way

 Over the holidays, many of us have several work and family events that can cause us to feel overwhelmed, tired, and irritable, resulting in situations where we aren't functioning at our best.

 Knowing this, we need to prepare ourselves psychologically and emotionally.
 If you feel this way, you may want to reflect on your emotional contagion and its potential impact on others.

 Don't Forget To Laugh And Smile

 When you're in a challenging situation or feeling troubled, your negative thoughts can inhibit you from making the necessary rational decisions and reduce the patience required to wait it out.

 In these moments, you need a distraction to allow a positive frame of mind to take control or allow time for your rational thoughts to emerge.

 A smile will offset a negative emotional state.
 Laughing and smiling send signals to your brain that you are happy.
 Once that occurs, the thoughts your mind produces are suddenly positive.
 Smiling is so powerful it can make you forget what is upsetting you.
 By the time you remember the upsetting situation, your brain has a different point of view towards it.